cldf-datasets/liljegrenhindukush/raw/WO04a-InitialPolarQuestionParticle.md

 polar questions in Gojri as spoken in Pakistan, as in (2), use intonation to differentiate them from corresponding statements.
-The initial polar question particle in Gojri of Afghanistan is mostly likely a loan from Dari that has been incorporated relatively recently into the language.
+The initial polar question particle in Gojri of Afghanistan is mostly likely a loan from Iranian Dari that has been incorporated relatively recently into the language.

 (1) <span id="_Ref531867975" class="anchor"></span>Gojri, Afghanistan
     \[gju(a)\] (Indo-Aryan)